freeradical13/freeradical13.github.io/index.md

 1. An [ionic compound][] or [salt][] exists when an [ionic bond][] occurs where one atom transfers electron(s) to another, creating a cation and anion, which may then cause electrostatic attraction of the oppositely charged ions.
 For example, the alkali metal Sodium (Na) wants to lose an electron, and the halogen Chlorine (Cl) wants to gain an electron, so Na may give its electron to Cl, thus making Na<sup>+</sup> and Cl<sup>-</sup> and then those two ions may bond due to the electrostatic force, forming NaCl (otherwise known as table salt).
 1. An [intermetallic compound][] exists when a [metallic bond][] occurs where a set of cations share a sea of free electrons.

 A [chemical substance][] is a set of one or more elements, molecules or compounds of the same composition (i.e. "pure").
-A substance cannot be separated through physical means other than breaking chemical bonds (interpret the venn diagram by the location of the bond arrows):
+A substance cannot be separated through physical means other than breaking chemical bonds (interpret the [venn diagram][] by the location of the bond arrows):

 [![substance terms](images/substance_terms.png)](images/substance_terms.png)

-A single instance of a pure substance is a [molecular entity][].
-A set of two or more instances of a molecular entity (in other words, its class) is a [chemical species][].

-A [mixture][] is not pure and may be separated through physical means.
-Therefore, an object is either a substance, a mixture, or a combination of both.
+A [mixture][] is a combination of different substances which cannot be separated through physical means.
+Therefore, an object is either a substance or a mixture.

+A [molecular entity][] is a single instance of a part of a molecule, such as an atom, ion, or molecule.
+A set of identical molecular entities (in other words, a class of molecular entities) is a [chemical species][].
+For example, a single water molecule is a molecular entity, but all the instances of a water molecule in some context is a chemical species.
+Relatedly, an [elementary entity][] is similar to a molecular entity but may also be an electron, particle, or group of particles.

-A molecule or compound may be described in many ways:
+A substance may be described in many ways, all of which may represent either an entity or a species:

-1. A [molecular formula][] describes each element in the molecule with the number of atoms of each element in a subscript (or 1 if the subscript is omitted).
+1. A [molecular formula][] describes the number of atoms of each element in each molecule in a subscript to the right of the element symbol (or 1 if the subscript is omitted).
 For example, the molecule H<sub>2</sub>O represents two Hydrogen atoms bonded with one Oxygen atom.
 1. An [empirical formula][] is the molecular formula with the ratios of elements reduced to the simplest form.
 For example, a molecule of [Benzene][] has a molecular formula of C<sub>6</sub>H<sub>6</sub>, but the empirical formula is CH.
+1. A [trivial][trivial name] or [retained name][]; for example, Water represents H<sub>2</sub>O (in the case of water, the molecular and empirical formulas are the same).
 1. Various [structural formulas][] that describe the two-dimensional or three-dimensional structure of the molecule.
 1. An ionic compound name (or systematic name) with a set of element names with any cation first; for example, Sodium Chloride.
 If the cation is a transition metal, then it may be followed by roman numerals in parentheses ([type-I compounds][], [type-II compounds][] or [type-III compounds][]) which represents the net positive charge of that cation; for example, Iron(III) Oxide is Fe<sub>2</sub>O<sub>3</sub> because the III means that Iron is Fe<sup>3+</sup> and gave 3 extra electrons, and since each Oxygen atom needs two electrons, there should be two Iron atoms, making 6 extra electrons, which means there are three Oxygen atoms, each taking 2 of those 6 extra electrons.
-1. A [trivial][trivial name] or [retained name][]; for example, Water represents H<sub>2</sub>O (in the case of water, the molecular and empirical formulas are the same).

 [Electronegativity][] is the tendency of an atom to attract electrons to its valence shell (closely related to electron affinity).
 It follows from the octet rule that atoms increase in electronegativity from left to right.
 Electronegativity decreases from top to bottom because the valence shell is farther away from the positively charged nucleus and thus there's less pull to bring in additional electrons.
 Electropositivity is the opposite of electronegativity.